vr0n/talist/README.md

 Currently, this only works with shown nimble requirements and on Linux.
 This is because I manually call `os.execShellCmd` which needs a Linux terminal emulator with basic GNU tools to operate.

-sshhhh -- there is a new 'secret' ability to time your Items as you accomplish them (e.g., start timer when you start Item and then see how long it took once it is marked as finished).